-Each online class is captured and streamed by Georgetown’s audio/visual partner, Classroom 24/7.
-At Orientation, Executive LL.M. students will be provided with a video account which will allow them access to the videos for registered courses.
-Classes are typically available to view online approximately 24 hours after they are captured.
+Each online class is captured and streamed by Georgetown's audio/visual partner, Classroom 24/7.
+Videos are posted online to the Canvas learning management system and are typically available to view online approximately 24 hours after they are captured.

 Below is an excerpt of a lecture given by Professor Stafford Smiley during one of his Taxation of Property Transactions classes.

 The Executive LL.M. degree is open to both domestic and foreign-trained attorneys.
 Like all of the Law Center’s graduate degree programs, admission to the Executive LL.M. in taxation program is highly competitive.
 Applicants to the program should have taken a basic course in federal income taxation as part of their JD program.
 Applicants who did not take a basic course in federal income taxation during law school (or foreign-trained applicants without any relevant coursework in U.S. tax law) may satisfy this requirement by taking Georgetown’s online course, Foundations of Federal Income Taxation and earning a passing score on a short, multiple-choice final exam.

 Tuition and Fees